snpscrn/sdk-html/README.md

 }
 ```

-# Clip Share SDK
+# Clip Share AngularJS module

-Clip Share SDK provides an AngularJS module with Clip Share functionality.
+Clip Share AngularJS module provides a set of components that implements Clip Share functionality.

 ### Basic setup

-The first step of the integration of Clip Share SDK is to integrate Snapscreen SDK as it Clip Share SDK only adds
+The first step of the integration of Clip Share AngularJS module is to integrate Snapscreen SDK as module only adds
 the functionality of Clip Sharing while still relying on the basic functionality of Snapscreen SDK.
 Please find
 more information about it above.
 But you need change the API URL to clip.farm instead of api.snapscreen.com
 on line 307 of snapscreen-sdk.js: